 If you are looking for a specialized journal, the best place to start is Promptly Journals.
-They have a variety of journal styles dedicated to a number of different life events.
+They have a variety of journal styles dedicated to several different life events.
 Their journals span from ways to help you capture wonderful memories, like love story journals and travel journals, to tools to help you deal with emotions, like infertility journals and remembrance journals.
 Promptly journals even offers emotions journals for children so that they can learn to understand and appropriately handle their emotions.

 One really cool thing that Soothi offers is custom journals.
-You can get a gorgeous, leather-bound journal with a custom engraving.
+You can get a gorgeous, leather-bound journal with custom engraving.
 This would make an amazing gift for a birthday, an anniversary, or any special occasion.

 Journals can be used for far more than writing.
 Many people use journals for sketching, drawing, and mapping out their artworks.
-There are many places where you can get a decent art journal (Soothi has a gorgeous leather art journal if you want to be fancy) but one of the best options is Moleskine.
+There are many places where you can get a decent art journal (Soothi has a gorgeous leather art journal if you want to be fancy), but one of the best options is Moleskine.

-I keep a journal for my blogging journey, but it is definitely not a fancy leather bound keepsake.
+I keep a journal for my blogging journey, but it is definitely not a fancy leather-bound keepsake.
 It’s a generic blank notebook from Staples.
 It gives me a place to jot down notes, keywords, and ideas for growth.
-I’ve been using it since 2018 and it only cost me a dollar.
+I’ve been using it since 2018, and it only cost me a dollar.

-The problem with it is that it’s not sturdy and the pages aren’t protected.
-It doesn’t bring me joy to write in it, it’s more utilitarian.
-I have a separate goals and ideas journal that cost me way more (fifteen bucks is a lot when compared to a dollar) that I bring with me everywhere, and I guard that one way more ferociously.
+The problem with it is that it’s not sturdy, and the pages aren’t protected.
+It doesn’t bring me joy to write in it; it’s more utilitarian.
+I have a separate goals and ideas journal that cost me way more (fifteen bucks is a lot compared to a dollar) that I bring with me everywhere, and I guard that one way more ferociously.
 It has my hopes and dreams and big picture ideas in it.
 But, if you don’t have a lot of money, notebooks can be a great substitute for journals in a pinch.